 If you’re on Claude Desktop, there are two routes in and they suit different types of people.

-Config file route – you’ll need to be comfortable editing JSON, which isn’t everyone’s cup of tea.
-You open claude_desktop_config.json, drop in a server entry, and restart.
-I wrote a step-by-step walkthrough for adding MCP servers to Claude Desktop with screenshots if you want the hand-holding version, but the gist looks like this:
+Config file route – you need to be comfortable editing JSON, which isn’t everyone’s cup of tea.
+Open claude_desktop_config.json, drop in a server entry, and restart.
+I wrote a step-by-step walkthrough for adding MCP servers with screenshots if you want the hand-holding version.
+The gist:

 {